 - Make arrangements with crematorium or burial park staff prior to transferring the body for cremation or burial.
 Prior to cremation, any pacemaker, prosthesis or other mechanical or radioactive devices must be removed.

-- A permit from the Coroner’s Office is needed only if the body is going to be taken to a destination outside British Columbia.
+- Contact the Coroner’s Office to access a permit which is needed only if the body is going to be taken to a destination outside British Columbia.

 NOTE: There are many ways to personalize this experience while still working with a funeral home.
 For example, it is possible to build or to provide your own casket or urn, or to wash or dress the body.
 Ask funeral homes about ways in which you can be involved.